 - The owners of the wild blueberry fields are hands-off, although sometimes they introduce bees to pollinate the bushes.

-- They grow on low bushes of 4 to 15 inches high.
+- The blueberry grows on a low bush of 4 to 15 inches high.

-- Being a low bush and often on rocky terrain, they often cannot be harvested with machinery; they are mostly hand-harvested with rakes to scoop berries off the bushes.
+- Because they grow on a low bush and often on rocky terrain, they often cannot be harvested with machinery.
+They are mostly hand-harvested with rakes to scoop berries off the bushes.

-- They are harvested in early August to early September.
+- The wild blueberry is ripe at the end of the summer and is harvested in early August to early September.

 - The wild berries are smaller and less juicy than cultivated blueberries.

-- They have a sweeter and more intense taste than cultivated blueberries.
+- The wild ones have a sweeter and more intense taste than the cultivated berries.

 - They hold their shape and color when baked.

-- They are highly perishable so most of them are frozen, but they freeze very well.
+- Wild blueberries are highly perishable so most of them are frozen, but they freeze very well.